Nerve damage and road traffic accident compensation

 A combination of different health experts are usually needed to treat nerve pain.
 These can range from psychologists to dieticians, acupuncturists to physiotherapists, showing just how widespread the difficulties really can be.

-Nerve pain is often a side effect of a serious injury resulting from a car crash or motor vehicle accident where heavy forces are in play.
-We also see nerve damage in clients who have suffered slip and fall injuries falling heavily on their backsides, causing trauma to their spinal cord and neck.
-Other common accidents happen on worksites from lifting heavy objects or from the result of blunt force trauma.
-Nerve pain is an additional injury to the main physical injury, ie. slipped disks, bulging vertebrae, abnormalities to spinal cord and lower back problems which have developed over time.
+Nerve pain is often a side effect of a serious injury resulting from car crashes, motor vehicle accidents with heavy forces, slip and fall injuries causing spinal cord and neck trauma, and workplace accidents from lifting heavy objects or blunt force trauma.
+These nerve pain injuries can accompany primary physical injuries like slipped disks, bulging vertebrae, abnormalities to spinal cord and lower back problems.

 For help pursuing your compensation claim for nerve damage, get in touch with the team at PK Simpson.